 The menthol contained in peppermint can make the nasal passages feel clearer.
 It also thins mucus and can break up mucus in an inflamed nasal passage.
 This helps relieve symptoms of airborne allergies.

-For reasons possibly related to peppermint’s menthol content, peppermint oil helped young men exercise more efficiently in a small university study.
+For reasons possibly related to peppermint’s menthol content, peppermint oil helped young men in a small university study.

 It Heals Skin

 Peppermint’s cooling properties can be very soothing.
 They can act as a balm for the effects of poison ivy, poison oak, or hives.

 Peppermint oil is also a great tool for treating insect bites.
 Applying peppermint to bug bites can calm and cool the area, making the skin less itchy.

 It Promotes Dental Health